tbreuss/mithril-by-examples/examples/toaster-like-notifications.md

     - Notifications.js
     - Layout.js
     - Page.js
+    - app.js
     - .css
 ---

-This example shows Mithril.js toaster-like notifications with proper CSS fade-out and fade-in animation.
+This example shows toaster-like notifications with proper CSS fade-out and fade-in animation.

-The example was taken from [here](https://gist.github.com/tabula-rasa/61d2ab25aac779fdf9899f4e87ab8306), modified and brought into a runnable form by [tbreuss](/contributors/tbreuss/).
 The original author of the example is [tabula-rasa](https://gist.github.com/tabula-rasa).
+It was taken from [here](https://gist.github.com/tabula-rasa/61d2ab25aac779fdf9899f4e87ab8306), modified slightly and brought into a runnable form by [tbreuss](/contributors/tbreuss/).

 ## helpers.js